What Are Source of Funds (SOF) and Source of Wealth (SOW) in AML Compliance?

 If the funds come from the customer’s business, the institution might ask for business financial statements or records of recent transactions showing the money was earned legally.
 If the money was a gift, the customer might need to provide a letter from the person who gave it.

-What is Source of Wealth (SOW)?
+What Is Source of Wealth (SOW) in AML Due Diligence?

 Source of Wealth (SOW) is about understanding a customer’s overall financial status.
 It looks at how customers accumulated their total wealth over time, including their past earnings, investments, inheritance, and any business dealings that have contributed to their current wealth.